How does Rest Less make money

 Koh Phangan is just a short ferry ride from Koh Tao and is also known as the ‘Full Moon Party island’.
 Yes, it gets busy before the full moon every month.
 But it’s a big island, with plenty of quiet, relaxing spots – particularly in the north and east – where you can enjoy yoga retreats, jungle hikes, Eden-like waterfalls, and serene beaches.

-Of course, if you would like to experience the full moon party, we say go for it.
+Of course, if you’d like to experience the full moon party, we say go for it.
 It’s a true once-in-a-lifetime experience and lots of fun.
 Our advice?
 Stay a little bit away from the main party beach (Haad Rin) so you can easily hop in a cab and retreat to your quiet haven when you’ve had enough!

 Koh Phangan is another wonderful island for foodies, with an incredible selection of dining available all over the island – both Thai and international.
 This is thanks to the many European tourists who visited and never left, setting up restaurants here.